department-of-veterans-affairs/va.gov-team/products/content/content-patterns-and-standards/sign-in-alerts.md

 [text link] Start your form without signing in

 ## Verification alerts
-**Design note:** For all verification alerts, use yellow warning alert style with a lock icon.
+**Design note:** For all verification alerts, use the yellow warning alert style with a lock icon.

 ### Verify alert for LOA1/IAL1 Login.gov and ID.me accounts